The Big Picture On a Good Real Estate ROI:

 Generally speaking, investments paying higher returns tend to come with higher risk.
 But it doesn’t always happen that way.

 I don’t consider real estate syndications to have any higher risk than stock investments — yet they can pay several times the historical stock market returns.
-In fact, real estate syndications in many cases come with less risk.
+Real estate syndications, in many cases, come with less risk.
 An apartment complex in Dallas might dip in value by 5–10% in a downturn, but it can’t disappear entirely.
 It’s a physical asset that generates predictable ongoing income.
-Stocks, on the other hand, can disappear overnight, going out of business and dropping 100% in value.

-So how can real estate syndications pay higher returns, if they don’t come with higher risk?
+So, how can real estate syndications pay higher returns if they don’t come with higher risk?

 To begin with, most people have never heard of them.
-Even those who have often don’t understand them, or can’t afford to invest in them.
+Even those who often don’t understand them or can’t afford to invest in them.
 Remember, most require a minimum investment of $50–100K if you don’t invest through a club like ours.
 And that says nothing about the lack of liquidity, which makes some investors nervous.

-Inexperienced investors can lose their shirt, however.
+Inexperienced investors can lose their shirts, however.
 It’s one reason why we recommend that investors make a choice: stick with passive real estate investing or commit to learning active real estate investing as if it were a side hustle.
 If you only want to diversify your portfolio and don’t want a side business, stick with passive investing.

 Where Real Estate Fits in Your Portfolio